recetasdemama/wordpress/wp-content/plugins/stop-user-enumeration/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZEWW5LKK5995J
 Tags: User Enumeration, Security, WPSCAN, fail2ban Requires at least: 3.4
-Tested up to: 3.9.1
+Tested up to: 3.9.2
-Stable tag: 1.2.5
+Stable tag: 1.2.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 User Enumeration is a method hackers and scanners use to get your username.
 This plugin stops it.
 == Description ==
 Even if you are careful and set your blogging nickname differently from your login id, if you are using permalinks it only takes a few seconds to discover your real user name.
-This plugin stops user enumeration by and produces a 'forbidden' page.

-This pulgin goes a step further than can be achieved with .htaccess alone, as it writes the enumeration attempt in your system log so you can use (optionally) fail2ban (or other log monitoring tools) to block the probing IP.
+This plugin stops user enumeration dead (like in use by WPSCAN), and additionally it will log an event in your system log so you can use (optionally) fail2ban to block the probing IP.
 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory